denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

         - /etc/cfn/hooks.d/amazon-cloudwatch-agent-auto-reloader.conf
 ```

-In my new implementation, I removed the volume attachment and mounting logic from the `cfn-scripts` and used the `SSM` documents for this instead.
-This change ensures that the logic is no longer executed every time the instance is updated.
+In my new implementation, I moved the volume attachment and mounting logic out of the `cfn-scripts` and into the `SSM` documents.
+This change ensures the logic isn't re-execued every time the instance is updated.

 <img src="../assets/image/ec2-review-6.png" width="800">

 ### 3.7.
 Attaching volume within the provision host script

-First, I added the logic for attaching the volume in the `provision host` script.
-As mentioned earlier, it's possible that the volume is not created on time resulting in errors when the script tries to attach the volume.
+Initally, I added the logic for attaching the volume in the `provision host` script.
+However, As previously mentioned, this approach could lead to errors if the volume wasn't created on time when the script ran.
-To address this issue, I moved provisioning of the `EBS` data volume to the `create-ec2` `CloudFormation` file and removed it from the `provision host` script.
-When the `instance` is successfully created and the `cfn-signal` returns a `SUCCESS` status.
-The volume will be attached and mounted using the `SSM` documents.
+To resolve this, I moved the provisioning of the `EBS` data volume to the `create-ec2` `CloudFormation` template and removed it from the `provision host` script.
+Now, once the `instance` is successfully created and the `cfn-signal` returns a `SUCCESS` status.
+The volume is attached and mounted using `SSM` documents.

 <img src="../assets/image/ec2-review-7.png" width="800">

 ### 3.8.
 Move provisioning DLM Policy to create-ec2 stack

-In my first attempt, I added some logic within the `provision host` script to create the `DLM` policy using a separate `CloudFormation` stack.
+In my inital approach, I included logic in the `provision host` script to create the `DLM` policy using a separate `CloudFormation` stack.
-Since, `DLM` is part of `EC2` it make sense to move the this part to the `create-ec2` `CloudFormation` stack.
-This removed additional logic within the `provision host` script and will be created once the `EBS` volume is successfully provisioned.
+However, since `DLM` is a native part of `EC2`, it made more sense to move the this part into the `create-ec2` `CloudFormation` stack.
+This change simplifies the `provision host` script and ensures the `DLM` policy is created automatically once the `EBS` data volume is successfully provisioned.

 <img src="../assets/image/ec2-review-8.png" width="800">

 ### 3.9.
 Move provisioning EBS data volume to create-ec2 stack

-Initially, I considered splitting the provisioning process to prevent the volume from being detached or modified during `CloudFormation` updates.
+Initially, I considered splitting the provisioning process to avoid the risk of the volume being detached or modified during `CloudFormation` updates.

-However, after moving the volume creation to the `create-ec2` section, it turned out this wasn’t the case.
-Only the root volume is affected during updates, while data volumes remain the same.
-For added safety, I’ve included a `DeletionPolicy: Snapshot` to ensure a final snapshot is created before the volume is deleted.
+However, after moving the volume creation into the `create-ec2` template, I found out that only the root volume is affected during updates, while data volumes remain unchanged.
+To add an extra layer of safety, I’ve applied `DeletionPolicy: Snapshot`, which ensures a final snapshot is taken before the volume is deleted.

-Since the volume must exists in the same `Availability zone` as the instance, it will be provisioned only after the instance is fully created and the `cfn-signal` has returned success.
+Because the volume must reside in the same `Availability zone` as the instance, it is now provisioned only after the instance is fully created and the `cfn-signal` returns a `SUCCESS` status.

-I’ve removed the steps for creating the filesystem and mounting the volume from the `cfn-script`.
+I’ve also removed the steps for creating the filesystem and mounting the volume from the `cfn-script`.
-Instead, this process is moved to the `SSM` documents, which will be executed within the `provision host` script after the stack is successfully created.
+That logic is now handeled via `SSM` documents, which are executed by the `provision host` script after the stack is successfully created.

 <img src="../assets/image/ec2-review-9.png" width="800">